Having trouble with your guitar pedal? Follow along with our guide below to get your pedals back to working order.

 Did you test your pedal in isolation?

-- It’s best to test the pedal alone with your guitar and amplifier instead of in a chain of pedals.
-This way, you can eliminate any other potential issues.
+- It’s best to troubleshoot your pedal by testing it alone with your guitar and amplifier (without any other pedals).

 Is the power supply correct?

 - Make sure the voltage is correct.
 Your pedal will tell you whether it needs a DC or an AC power supply and how many volts it requires.

 - Make sure the polarity is correct (on DC power supplies).
 You can either have a positive (+) center or a negative (-) center.
 The pedal will specify which you should use, and the power supply will state it’s polarity.
 (The dot specifies the center).